-Bulk Reef Supply PRO Series Mixed Bed Deionization Resin Purple Cation (Color Changing) - Part 3
+Bulk Reef Supply PRO Series Mixed Bed Deionization Resin (Color Changing) - Part 3

-Bulk Reef Supply PRO Series Mixed Bed Deionization Resin Purple Cation (Color Changing) - Part 3
+Bulk Reef Supply PRO Series Mixed Bed Deionization Resin (Color Changing) - Part 3

 Changes from Purple to Amber when exhausted